Grok 4.3

 Who should use Grok 4.3?

-Grok 4.3 is ideal for: Video summarisation and reasoning up to 5 minutes 1080p, Investor decks and report generation as native PPTX or PDF, High-volume agent workflows where token cost dominates, Live event and trend analysis via X Corp data integration, Long-document analysis up to 1 million tokens, Coding tasks below 200,000 tokens, Voice-driven products via SuperGrok Heavy voice cloning.
+Grok 4.3 is ideal for: Real-time and live-event reasoning via X Corp data integration, Investor decks and report generation as native PPTX or PDF, High-volume agent workflows where token cost dominates, Live event and trend analysis via X Corp data integration, Long-document analysis up to 1 million tokens, Coding tasks below 200,000 tokens, Voice-driven products via SuperGrok Heavy voice cloning.

 What are the main limitations of Grok 4.3?